-We decided to start our blog with our most recent trip, not only because the memories are still fresh but also because it was a magical location that we'd be happy to share with you (certainly on the top 3 of our trips together).
+We decided to start our blog with our most recent trip, not only because the memories are still fresh but also because it was a magical location that we'd be happy to share with you.

-We had gone in an earlier trip to the northern part of Bavaria (you can check here), but we did not have enough time to go all the way to the south where there lies one of the jewels of Germany: the Neuschwanstein Castle.
+We had gone in an earlier trip to the northern part of Bavaria (you can check it here), but we did not have enough time to go all the way to the south where there lies one of the jewels of Germany: Füssen and the Neuschwanstein Castle (check our post about the Neuschwanstein Castle here).
 So, we reckoned this was the right time to do it and booked our trip.

 FÜSSEN - AN ATTRACTIVE BAVARIAN CITY

-After a 6-hour trip on Thursday morning, we arrived in Füssen and were already mesmerized by the beautiful combination of medieval architecture of the old-town and the snowy mountains serving as background.
+After a 6-hour trip on Thursday morning from Frankfurt, we arrived in Füssen and were already mesmerized by the beautiful combination of medieval architecture of the old-town and the snowy mountains serving as background.
 Füssen is the final destination of the German Romantic Road which comes down from Wurzburg.

 While waiting for the check-in hour of our hostel, we had a small walk around the town and went to the information center (for more information check here).
 The people there were extremely helpful explaining the bus lines and the attractions as well as all the benefits from having a Füssen card (which by the way has to be activated in the information center after you receive it from your hotel/hostel so no excuse not to go there).